peterkmurphy/glyphviewer/README.rst

 The next stage is to add "glyphviewer" to your INSTALLED_APPS list in settings.py, and add the desired URL in one of the urls.py files.

 The final stage is to populate the directory with fonts where you display your chosen font or fonts.
-Choose one directory from STATICFILES_DIRS, and add the subdirectory 'glyphviewer/fonts/'.
 The Glyphviewer application comes with its own set of fonts adapted from the `Free UCS Outline Fonts <https://savannah.gnu.org/projects/freefont/>`_; they have been converted to WOFF form for quicker download.
 These can be moved into the correct directory via the following shell command:

     python manage.py collectstatic

+The font files wil then be moved into the {STATIC_ROOT}/glyphviewer/fonts/ directory, and the browser will read the files from the {STATIC_URL}/glyphviewer/fonts/ folder.

 The HTML template files in this application have been redesigned to work with the `Mezzanine <http://mezzanine.jupo.org/>`_ CMS.
 The redesign removed any explicit